jvb2820/LW_DingTalk_Manual/README.md

 🔹 **linkedin**: https://www.linkedin.com/in/jeuz-vinci-bas-b51639341/

 ## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is for internal use and educational purposes only.

 ## 🚀 Getting Started
 1. Clone the repository